tim-jc/coastal/README.md

 2 - open coastal_visualisation.R.
 This will flag any locations that are missing reverse geocoding (ie. no postcode)

-3 - open reverse_geocoder.R
+3 - open reverse_geocoder.R and code any locations with missing data

+4 - run coastal_visualisation.R to produce visualisations

-4 - Export png and convert to CMYK colourspace following these instructions - https://www.istudiopublisher.com/help-pages/pgs/cmyk-colors.html
+5 - export png and convert to CMYK colourspace following these instructions - https://www.istudiopublisher.com/help-pages/pgs/cmyk-colors.html

-5 - Export as PDF using A2 custom size with 4mm unprintable space on each edge
+6 - export as PDF using A2 custom size with 4mm unprintable space on each edge

+7 - run index.Rmd to update flexdashboard